renaissance-publishing/renaissance/content/chapters/25-items.md

 ### Light Bow

 Light bows are small bows suitable for a wide variety of uses; the class includes modern composite bows, recurve bows, traditional short cavalry bows, and many others.
 The tactical flexibility of light bows is only amplified by the use of specialized arrows.

-Both Wood and Shade elves commonly use shortbows—wood elves for their lightness and flexibility while hunting, and shade elves as mounted weapons for their infamous cavalry.
+Both Wood and Shade elves commonly use light bows—wood elves for their lightness and flexibility while hunting, and shade elves as mounted weapons for their infamous cavalry.
 Shade Elf mounted archers remain terrifying soldiers in service of the Shaded Sea Peoples.

 Tags: Two-Handed, Ranged, Special Ammunition, Cavalry